tthvan/MVA-Retention-Analysis/README.md

 ## Insights Deep-Dive

 ### Overall Enrollment and Yearly Dropout Rate Trends
-- Total enrollment peaked in 2020 mostly due to a surge of new students registering
+- Total enrollment soared in 2020 mostly due to a surge of new students registering (increasing 1.5x from previous year).
+This is likely due to school closures on a large scale (from COVID19) and families shift to online learning.
 - Enrolment continues to decline year over year (-23% to -7%), reaching its lowest point in 2024–2025 (1495 students).
 - Dropout rate averaged 50% from 2019–2024, with a spike to 66% in 2020–2021 during pandemic recovery.
 - Current enrolment levels are returning toward pre-COVID levels (1495 vs 1239), signaling a normalization period but also the need for interventions to restore growth.